emilia-penney/idle-context/README.md

 </div>

 # What is React Idle Components?
-RIC is a component first solution to building idle games in ReactJS.
+RIC is a component first solution to building idle games in React and React Native.
 It comes out of the box with currency and ticker management, all you have to provide is the visuals!

 # Getting Started